destroT/odoo-boilerplate/README.md

 ### gitpull.sh

-Clone di tutti gli addons esterni ai moduli di Odoo (OCA, Cybrosys, Serpent, ecc...)
+Clone all addons external to Odoo modules (OCA, Cybrosys, Serpent, ecc...)

 > NB: No need to run it manually, it is already used by `setup.sh`